guinetn/basecamp/app/assets/books/code/build_systems/maven.md

 Convention over Configuration
 . source files are in src/main/cpp
 . compiled classes were placed in ${basedir}/target/classes

+Advantages of Maven:
+Eases the building process for any project.
+It maintains a uniformity along the entire build process.
+It’s very important to understand the project that we are working on.
+It provides Comprehensive information about the project.
+To ensure quality in a project, it’s necessary to develop it in the best possible manner and It provides the guidelines to do just that.
+Often in a project, it’s required to migrate to new features and with Maven, the migration is simplified.

 ### MAVEN PROJECT STRUCTURE